 Our small, close-knit community means friends, classmates, and professors know and support each other.
 You might notice changes in a student but feel unsure of what’s happening or how to deal with it.
-Whether you’re a parent, classmate, friend, or professor, you can call the Counseling Center to discuss how you can help a student.
-We will suggest approaches to offering the Counseling Center as a resource and to dispelling any misconceptions the student might have about counseling.
+Whether you’re a parent, classmate, friend, or professor, you can call the Trone Center for Mental Fitness to consult about how you can help a student.
+We will suggest approaches to offering TCMF as a resource and to dispelling any misconceptions or stigma that the student might have about counseling.

 Counseling can be a valuable resource for students in distress, but the process is more effective if the student decides for her/him/themselves to get help.
 We don’t recommend pressuring anyone into counseling, and we don’t allow anyone, even parents, to make appointments for a student.
-A student’s contact with the counseling center is completely confidential.
+A student’s contact with the Trone Center for Mental Fitness is completely confidential.

-• You’re offering more emotional support to a student than you feel comfortable or able, or you feel they’d benefit from talking to someone with professional training.
+• You are offering more emotional support to a student than you feel comfortable or able, or you feel they would benefit from talking to someone with professional training.

 • The student seems excessively sad, anxious, or irritable.

-• There’s a marked change in the student’s behavior.
-A typically strong and engaged student might start procrastinating, turning in poorly prepared work, missing class or meetings, isolating from friends, or avoiding class or group participation.
+• There is a marked change in the student’s behavior.
+A typically engaged student might start procrastinating, turning in poorly prepared work, missing class or meetings, isolating from friends, or avoiding class or group participation.

 • You notice marked changes in a student’s appearance, such as deterioration in grooming or hygiene, or weight loss.